-- 27. (1) The Board may make rules not inconsistent with this Act relating to the-(a) proceedings at meetings of, and the business of, the Board, committees appointed under section 12, and the executive management committee; - (b) period for which members appointed to the executive management committee 25 in terms of section 13 must hold office; - (c) duties of officers, employees and other persons in the employ of the Service; - (d) delegation to any particular officer of powers of appointment and dismissal and such rules must comply with the provisions of the Labour Relations Act, 1995 (Act No. 88 of 1995), and the Employment Equity Act, 1998 (Act No. 55 30 of 1998); - (e) disciplinary rules that establish the standard of conduct required of their employees; - (f) salary, wages and other remuneration of persons in the employ of the Service, and the contributions to be paid by the Service to any such persons towards 35 any pension, medical aid or other incentive scheme established by the Service; - (g) construction, alteration, operation, protection and inspection of works, plant, machinery, apparatus, appliances and equipment required for the testing of laboratory specimens and the running of laboratories by the Service; - (h) fees to be charged by the Service under this Act; - (i) payment and collection of moneys due for the rendering of laboratory services and fines and penalties for overdue payments; - (j) granting of discounts and other incentives for prompt payment by purchasers or the making of additional charges or the payment of interest in respect of delayed payments; - (k) suspension or termination of any laboratory tests for non-payment of charges; - (l) receipt and utilisation of grants, bequests and donations of any kind; - (m) composition, quorum, functions, powers and duties of committees appointed by the Board under section 12; - (n) determination and setting of internal quality assurance standards; - (o) process for the preparation for, and authority for application for accreditation of the laboratories in the Service; or - (p) conditions for the participation of the Service in the conducting of clinical trials, either on its own or in partnership with a tertiary education institution or private company.
+- 27. (1) The Board may make rules not inconsistent with this Act relating to the- - (a) proceedings at meetings of, and the business of, the Board, 'committees appointed under section 12, and the executive management committee; - (b) period for which members appointed to the executive management committee in terms of section 13 must hold office; - (c) duties of officers, employees and other persons in the employ of the Service; - (d) delegation to any particular officer of powers of appointment and dismissal and such rules must comply with the relevant labour legislation; - (e) disciplinary rules that establish the standard of conduct required of their employees within the parameters of the relevant labour legislation: - (f) salary, wages and other remuneration of persons in the employ of the Service, and the contributions to be paid by the Service to any such persons towards any pension, medical aid or other incentive scheme established by the Service in accordance with relevant labour legislation; - (g) construction, alteration, operation, protection and inspection of works, plant, machinery, apparatus, appliances and equipment required for the testing of laboratory specimens and the running of laboratories by the Service; - (h) fees to be charged by the Service under this Act; - (i) payment and collection of moneys due for the rendering of laboratory services and fines and penalties for overdue payments;

-(2) Any rule made under subsection (1) is of no force until approved by the Minister.
-(3) The Board must, not less than three months before any rule is made under subsection (1), cause a copy of the proposed rule to be published in the Gazette together with a notice declaring its intention to make that rule and inviting interested persons to furnish the Board with their comments thereon or any representations they may wish to 5 make in regard thereto.
+- granting of discounts and other incentives for prompt payment by purchasers or the making of additional charges or the payment of interest in respect of delayed payments; - (k) suspension or termination of any laboratory tests for non-payment of charges; - (1) receipt and utilisation of grants, bequests and donations of any kind; - (In) composition, quorum, functions, powers and duties of committees appointed by the Board under section 12; - (n) determination and setting of internal quality assurance standards; - (o) process for the preparation for, and authority for application for accreditation of the laboratories in the Service; or - (P) conditions for the participation of the Service in the conducting of clinical trials, either on its own or in partnership with a tertiary education institution or private company. - (2) Any rule made under subsection (1) is of no force until approved by the Minister. - (3) The Board must, not less than three months before any rule is made under 15 subsection (1), cause a copy of the proposed rule to be published in the Gazette together with a notice declaring its intention to make that rule and inviting interested persons to furnish the Board with their comments thereon or any representations they may wish to make in regard thereto.